A week of Abel Prize celebrations

 Welcome to the Abel Prize

-The Niels Henrik Abel Memorial Fund was established on 1 January 2002, to award the Abel Prize for outstanding scientific work in the field of mathematics.
-The prize amount is 6 million NOK (about 750,000 Euro) and was awarded for the first time on 3 June 2003.
+The Abel Prize was established on 1 January 2002.
+The purpose is to award the Abel Prize for outstanding scientific work in the field of mathematics.
+The prize amount is 7,5 million NOK and was awarded for the first time on 3 June 2003.

 Arrangementer i tiden fremover